alros-essex/ssdcs-assignment/README.md

 curl --location --request GET 'http://localhost:5000/measures/1'
 ```

-Please note that there is hardcoded data in the db (for testing)
+Please note that there is hardcoded data in the db (for testing)ng

 ### 🌐 How to work on statics 🌐